Wrayfield Agility Club

 ABOUT AGILITY

 Dog agility is a dog sport in which a handler directs a dog through an obstacle course.
 The handler uses methods of voice, movement, and various body signals, requiring exceptional training of the animal, to navigate the dog around the course.
-THE HISTORY OF AGILITY The earliest trace of agility was a demonstration held in the United Kingdom in the late 1970's.
-This demonstration was at CRUFTS, the now very popular annual dog show. |

 Since this first demonstration, agility has spread rapidly throughout the UK and the world, resulting in major competitions being held all over the globe and the sport to be taken up by many as a hobby with their dog!